Online Admissions Viewbook

 Explore • Engage • Excel

-The girls' varsity field hockey team has won 12 WPIAL titles, including six in the past eight years.
+The girls’ varsity field hockey team has won 14 WPIAL titles, including seven in the last nine years.

 The boys prep ice hockey team competes at the Division I level of the Midwest Prep Hockey League, participates in highly competitive prep school tournaments and travels to Europe every three years.